Dushyant-garg/python-main/README.md

    - Provide specific feedback in the text area
    - Click "Regenerate" to get improved SRD using UserProxy agent
    - Review the updated SRD and accept/reject again

+5. **Code generation workflow:**
+   - Enter a project name for your backend code
+   - Click "Generate Backend Code" to create complete backend application
+   - Review generated files with syntax highlighting
+   - Download the complete project as ZIP file

 ### 🔗 API Usage